Skip to content

 Shureq מוּ û Long "oo" as in rule Vav with a dot in the middle; long U

-A silent sheva marks the close of a syllable — the consonant under which it appears ends the syllable, and the sheva itself has no vowel sound.
+A silent shewa marks the close of a syllable — the consonant under which it appears ends the syllable, and the shewa itself has no vowel sound.
 It is essentially a syllable-closing marker.

 Condition Example context Explanation